-New Wave by Jennifer Ann Shore is a brand new YA feminist fiction and dystopian novel about distrusting romance that questions if love can change all.
+New Wave by Jennifer Ann Shore is a brand new YA feminist fiction and a dystopian novel about distrusting romance that questions if love can change all.
 Or, is love a trick of the mind when dire circumstances transform a ragged and unsure girl into a princess warrior?

 Imagine living in a world of extreme poverty and famine while those in power thrive just like the Capital of The Hunger Games.
 Society is divided into sectors laid out across islands with each territory having a socialist purpose.
 Yet, no one is happy, people are being tortured and dying, and many residents resort to illegal activities to survive.

 Mol is no different, caught in a world she loves but equally despises.
 Her entire life is about to change as she attempts to hawk her dead mother’s necklace for money to buy food.
 Captured, she becomes a key player in a revolution while falling for the man who helped create the world that imprisons her.

 Sound like Bel Canto?

 Get ready for New Wave by Jennifer Ann Shore.

 Is love a trick of the mind when dire circumstances transform a ragged and unsure girl into a princess warrior?
 Find out in this thrilling and feminist-powered #YA #dystopian novel, New Wave by @JenniferAShore.
 Click To Tweet

 A Book Review of New Wave by Jennifer Ann Shore